 Young people's achievements are recognised and acknowledged on a daily basis.
 Progress is monitored through the formal assessment process and equally importantly, successes are celebrated by peers, staff, family and friends.

 A list of awards and qualifications gained during the previous school year is available from the school on request.

 Religious education and worship

 Everyone at Wilsic receives appropriate instruction in religious education in line with the syllabus.
-To make the lessons directly relevant and accessible to people with learning disabilities, which may be severe, as well as other complex needs, social, moral, spiritual and cultural issues are addressed accordingly.
+To make the lessons directly relevant and accessible to young people with learning disabilities, which may be severe, as well as other complex needs, social, moral, and cultural issues are addressed accordingly.